What is Industrial Real Estate: 8 Types of Properties

 Flex properties are designed to give tenants flexibility in usage, and are generally made up of at least 30% office space.
 However, there are also more specialized types of flex buildings that serve more specific purposes for industrial tenants:

-- Data Center: Data centers are where companies put the equipment that holds their data, keep their internet up and running, and make cloud storage possible.
+Data centers are where companies put the equipment that holds their data, keep their internet up and running, and make cloud storage possible.
 They average about 100,000 square feet but can get much bigger, the world’s largest being a 6.3 million square foot facility in Langfang, China.
 The reason that size varies so much is that lots of companies choose to lease space in third party data centers.
-As of Q4 2016, this is one of the hottest sectors in commercial real estate.

 This list is by no means comprehensive.
 There are several other types of industrial space, not to mention other characteristics that differentiate the types we cover here.
 But these are the most common types, and they illustrate a key point about industrial real estate: The spaces need to be tailored to specific goals for different kinds of businesses.